JasonFan00/Content/Arrays/Intro.md

 ```java
    int a = 1; int b = 2; int c = 3;
 ```
-That can get very mess, very quick, but if you were to use an array:
+That can get very messy, very quick, but if you were to use an array:
 ```java
    int[] nums = {1, 2, 3};
 ```